learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

     There are 71277 unique tokens in our dataset.

-Now that we have gotten our total vocabulary, we can get the appropriate vectors out of the GloVe file.
+Now that you have gotten our total vocabulary, you can get the appropriate vectors out of the GloVe file.

-For the sake of expediency, we've included the code to read the appropriate vectors from the file.
+For the sake of expediency, you've included the code to read the appropriate vectors from the file.
 The code includes comments to explain what it is doing.

 ```python